jskinn/pyviso2/README.md

 # Status

-Currently, the stereo demo included with libviso2 has been replicated in Python.
+Both VisualOdometryMono and VisualOdometryStereo have been wrapped with swig, and are available from Python.
 The nested parameter classes used to configure the VisualOdometry* classes have been flattened and renamed in order to work with Python (see [SWIG nested classes](http://www.swig.org/Doc3.0/SWIGPlus.html#SWIGPlus_nested_classes)).
 In addition, a few overloaded methods have been renamed in order to work properly:

 - `Matrix::eye()` member function has been renamed to `Matrix::identity()` to allow the static member function `Matrix_eye(size)` to be created.
 - `Matrix::inv()` member function has been renamed to `Matrix::setInverse()` to allow the static member function `Matrix_inv(Matrix)` to be created.
+- `Matrix::toNumpy(array)` member function has been added to convert matrices to [NumPy](http://www.numpy.org).
+- A `VisualOdometryMono::process_frame(img1)` has been added that supports NumPy grayscale images (single channel uint8).
-- A `VisualOdometryStereo::process_frame(img1,img2)` has been added to support [NumPy](http://www.numpy.org) grayscale images.
+- A `VisualOdometryStereo::process_frame(img1, img2)` has been added that supports NumPy grayscale images (single channel uint8)

 # Getting Started